 The sudden rise in the volume of data has resulted in high demand for professionals who can derive insights from this pile of Big Data.

-Professionals who have knowledge of Big Data and its various tools are sought after today.
+Professionals who know Big Data and its various tools are sought after today.
 The sudden surge in demand has resulted in a big skill gap that is still existent in the IT industry.
 And this skill gap is growing.

 Learning various Big Data tools can help you ride this new-age wave and make a lasting career in it.
 A McKinsey Global Institute study states that the US will face a shortage of about 190,000 data scientists and 1.5 million managers and analysts by 2019.

 Here are some more job stats for you to make the best career move: